Air Conditioner Repair Checklist

 If your thermostat isn’t telling your AC to work, it won’t activate.

 The most important point is ensuring it’s switched to “cool” and not “heat.”
 Otherwise your air conditioner may not start running.
-Or you may get heated air moving from vents because the heater is running instead.
+You may also get heated air moving from vents because the heater is running instead.

 If you rely on a regular thermostat: